Cash flow budget for 2023 – and why having one matters for your business

 As a result, you can maintain better control over your overall spending plan and respond to emergencies instead of waiting until they worsen.

 3. You will have a realistic estimate of future finances

-Another benefit of using a cash flow budget is being able to predict when certain purchases are coming due so you can prepare ahead of time.
+Another benefit of using a cash flow budget is predicting when certain purchases are due so you can prepare ahead of time.

-Maybe you want to add another location but don’t have enough saved for rent, utilities, inventory and staff salaries all at once.
+Maybe you want to add another location but don’t have enough saved for rent, utilities, inventory and staff salaries.

 With a cash flow budget, however, you can plot out your plans months in advance and put aside extra funds accordingly.

-This way, when expensive bills arrive, later on, you won’t be caught off guard and forced to rush through major investments just to keep your business afloat.
+This way, when expensive bills arrive later on, you won’t be caught off guard and forced to rush through major investments to keep your business afloat.

 4. You will ll be less likely to overextend yourself financially

 Even the smallest issues can snowball into bigger ones quickly if you let them linger.